 On the same token, you should ask yourself what types of people you don’t want as customers.
 This information can also be worked into a separate buyer persona — a negative persona — so you don’t market to the wrong people.

 Now the real question...do personas work?

-- Emails targeted towards personas yield 18 times as much revenue as non-targeted emails
+- Emails targeted toward personas yield 18 times as much revenue as non-targeted emails.

 When you consider the power that can be derived from buyer personas, it’s a no-brainer.
 Creating buyer personas takes your marketing to the next level — as long as you use the right blend of data, research and personal observation to craft your personas.